wikimedia/wikimedia-fundraising-crm/sites/default/civicrm/extensions/deduper/Readme.md

  most recently modified, least recently modified, most recent donor, most prolific donor.
 See [the resolvers doc](docs/resolvers.md) for details about the conflict resolutions documented so far.
+- The equivalent address resolver.
+Resolves (some) cases where the addresses are the same but one has more detail (eg. one is just the country & the other is a full address in that country)

 - merge conflicts api - does analysis on current conflicted merges to look for patterns.